 Your sales and marketing strategy defines how you will go to market with your product and is a statement of the value you expect to offer to your customer, how you are going to do it.
 It can be as simple or as complex as you want or need it to be.

 The Chartered Institute of Marketing defines it as “‘The management process responsible for identifying, anticipating and satisfying customer requirements profitably’

 Traditionally this was expressed as the 4P’s Model ( Product, Place, Price and Promotion) or the C’s (Consumer, Cost, Convenience, communication), but this has grown with more and more C’s and P’s seemingly being added all the time!

-The essential element is to understand what solution your proposition is designed to deliver, who's going to benefit from it and how they communicate.
-This will them allow you to define your sales strategy, the communication channels and media that you need to use and potentially how to price the proposition to match the needs in the customer.
+The essential element is to understand what solution your proposition is designed to deliver, who’s going to benefit from it and how they communicate.
+This will allow you to define your sales strategy, the communication channels and media that you need to use and potentially how to price the proposition to match the needs of the customer.

 The plan can be split into the following sections:

 Identifying and understanding your customer is the first step in building a clear, actionable and successful go to market plan and has to be at the heart of every decision you make.